roberttkach/push-messaging/README.md

 ## Deployment

-1. **AWS Infrastructure**: Run `terraform apply` to create EC2 instances and necessary resources on AWS.
+1. **Yandex Cloud Infrastructure**: Run `terraform apply` to create compute instances and necessary resources on Yandex Cloud.

 2. **Docker and Kubernetes**:
    - Build the Docker image using `docker build`.
-   - Deploy a Kubernetes cluster on the EC2 instances by running `kubeadm init` on one of the servers.
+   - Deploy a Kubernetes cluster on the compute instances by running `kubeadm init` on one of the servers.
    - Join the remaining servers to the cluster using `kubeadm join`.
    - Apply the Kubernetes manifests (`deployment.yaml`) to deploy the 16 application containers.

 3. **Application Configuration**: Set the required environment variables for database access, messaging service credentials, and other configurations.

-4. **Access the Application**: Obtain the public IP address of one of the EC2 instances and open the application's web interface to send messages.
+4. **Access the Application**: Obtain the public IP address of one of the compute instances and open the application's web interface to send messages.

 ## Testing